cruncher/sparky/README.md

 Where multiple controllers are defined, they are called with the same
 <code>sparky</code> object as context.
 The sparky object could be used to pass
 messages between controllers.

+## DOM manipulations to bound nodes

+Sparky templates are reasonably tolerant to being manipulated in the DOM.
+Nodes in a template will stay bound to models when they are moved around or removed from the DOM, or even when other nodes are inserted between them.

+Because <code>sparky</code> is an array-like object, and jQuery accepts node arrays, one easy way of manipulating Sparky's nodes is to simply wrap it in jQuery, allowing you to use jQuery's API to move the templated nodes around:

+    jQuery(sparky).appendTo(document.body);

+You should be aware, though, that trying to manipulate the content or attributes of any of <code>sparky</code>'s nodes will likely cause problems – with the exception of the <code>class</code> attribute, which you can muck around with to your heart's content without fear of upsetting Sparky.

 ## Sparky template filters